thedanyon/Scripts-Roblox/README.md

 # Roblox TSB M1 Reset Script

 M1 Reset script for **The Strongest Battlegrounds** on Roblox.
-Helps maintain smoother combos and better combat flow.
+Be careful while using it because it's a banned tech.

 ## Script
 ```lua